roy2518/image_generation/README.md

 # How It Works

-A genetic algorithm is a search-based optimization technique, inspired by the idea of natural selection.
+A genetic algorithm is a search-based optimization technique, based upon the idea of natural selection.

 1. We begin by randomly initializing a set of candidate solutions.
 This constitutes our 'population'.